-Now, the reason I had to do it is because my girl has very specific tastes when it comes to cake.
+Now, the reason I had to do it is that my girl has very specific tastes when it comes to cake.
 She doesn't like too much chocolate, she really doesn't like cream and she hates fondant icing.
-So the cake would have to incorporate her all time favourite, lemon drizzle, she also wanted it to look like a birthday cake so a simple lemon drizzle loaf was off the cards.
+So the cake would have to incorporate her all-time favourite, lemon drizzle, she also wanted it to look like a birthday cake so a simple lemon drizzle loaf was off the cards.
 Then there was a search on Pinterest and she liked the idea of a layer cake, ok I could manage that, but the filling?
 We searched high and low and came to the decision that a lemon buttercream with lemon curd would be right on the money.
 I underestimated just how much she loves lemon!
 The last request was daisies, that was the easy part.

 I searched and searched and found nothing that matched exactly what she wanted, because well wouldn't be better to bake a cake that had been tried and tested?
 But no, nothing matched her brief.
 I did find a couple of recipes that helped me on my way, the first being Lemon Curd Cake from Olive Magazine, I changed the quantities a tiny bit, the second was this Light Lemon Sponge I found on the BBCGoodFood website, I used the buttercream filling from that recipe.
-Finally this lemon syrup is my go to for making lemon drizzle cake.
-So there was the inspiration and expertise and thats how we ended up with Abigail's Lemon Drizzle Birthday Cake.
+Finally, this lemon syrup is my go-to for making lemon drizzle cake.
+So there was the inspiration and expertise and that's how we ended up with Abigail's Lemon Drizzle Birthday Cake.
 It all worked out just fine, I spent my birthday making it and that was fine by me once it didn't flop, burn or sink.

 The ultimate test though was yesterday, after school and after exchanging gifts and phone calls from home and grandparents, we did the cake!
 I'm not going to lie I was actually nervous!
 But I needn't have been, she loved it!
 The sponge was good, the filling was perfect and there was enough lemon to satisfy a real lemon lover.
-So I did it, I baked a cake that worked, and my daughter?
+So I did it, I baked a cake that worked and my daughter?
 "I didn't know you could bake cakes like this Mum?"
-It's the simple things 😉 This cake is a lemon lovers dream, it's not perfect, it's probably a bit tinged around the edges but it was perfect for us and more importantly my girl absolutely loved it!
+It's the simple things 😉 This cake is a lemon lover's dream, it's not perfect, it's probably a bit tinged around the edges but it was perfect for us and more importantly, my girl absolutely loved it!
 Oh and it tasted really great the next day too x

 Lemon Drizzle Birthday Cake